Team-BHP > Commercial Vehicles

 So I am guessing, it could have actually slowed down by the time it reached the spot.
 But, in the darkness it is quite difficult for the drivers to spot much of anything and DMUs have just one pilot.
 Normally on a express or other long distance trains, the assistant pilot is very vigilant on spotting obstacles.

-tharian is online now (3) Thanks
+tharian is offline (3) Thanks

 Old 20th October 2018, 20:10 #15